Louise-Ryan/GENE-FAM/README.md

 #### <li>BLAT:</li>
 AUGUSTUS requires BLAT to generate hints.
-Please follow the instructions found here: <p>
+Please follow the installation instructions found here: <p>
 https://bioinformaticsreview.com/20200822/installing-blat-a-pairwise-alignment-tool-on-ubuntu/

 <br>

 #### <li>BLAST (optional) :</li>
-BLAST is only required if you wish to remove potential duplicates in the output CDS files based on percentage identity.
+BLAST is only required if you want to remove potential duplicates in the output CDS files based on percentage identity.
 If you do not wish to use this feature, you do not need to install BLAST.

 <b>Quick install with root privilages:</b>
 ```